Determine optimal habitat conditions

-This layer is another raster layer, although it doesn't have a simple black-to-white color gradient like the elevation and hillshade layers did.
-To understand what this layer shows, you'll need to investigate its symbology.
+Land Cover is another raster layer, although it does not have a simple black-to-white color gradient like the elevation and hillshade layers do.
+To understand what this layer shows, you will investigate its symbology.

-- In the Contents pane, click the arrow next to the Land Cover layer to expand its symbology.
+- In the Contents pane, click the arrow next to the Land Cover layer to expand it and view the symbology.

 Each pixel color corresponds to a specific type of land cover.
 The red colors are developed urban areas, while the green colors tend to correspond to forests or grasslands.
 The brown areas are shrubland or herbaceous areas.
 Forests and shrubland offer ideal protection for mountain lions and their prey.
 In addition, hungry mountain lions will roam into agricultural and open areas in search of food.
 In contrast, they will avoid areas with a high degree of human activity.

 When zoomed in, the land-cover layer becomes more pixelated.
 Pixels in a raster layer have a set size, corresponding to the real-world area each pixel covers.
 An image's pixel size is also called its resolution.
 The resolution of this layer is 30 meters, meaning each pixel represents a real-world area of 30 square meters.